-- r.
-If an offender is to be extradited by one of the Contracting Parties to a third State, the other Party shall on request allow the offender to be conveyed through its territory. - 2.
+- I. If an offender is to be extradited by one of the Contracting Parties to a third State, the other Party shall, on request, allow the offender to be conveyed through its territory. - 2.
 The provisions relating to the authorisation of extradition shall also apply to such cases of conveyance in transit. - 3.
 Conveyance in transit shall be effected by the agents of the Party applied to, under such conditions and by such route as that Party may determine. - 4.
-If, within one month from the date on which the applicant State has been informed that extradition has been granted, this State has not produced authority for conveyance in transit from the State through whose territory the person claimed is to be conveyed, the extradition shall be annulled.
+If within one month following the date on which extradition was granted, the applicant State has not produced authority for conveyance in transit from the State through whose territory the person claimed is to be conveyed, the extradition shall be annulled.